pscl4rke/ephemerun/README.md

 * The output would be easier to read if Epheruns's messages were coloured in.

-* Currently only Docker is available as a backend.
+* Currently only Docker and Podman are available as backends and ephemerun autodetects which one is installed.
-It would be fairly easy to add Podman support.
-Perhaps Containerd too.
+Perhaps Containerd or something using a Kubernetes cluster could be added without too much difficulty.
-I would like to support other mechanisms too
-(e.g. Systemd Nspawn)
-but currently everything assumes the image is specified in OCI format.
+I would like to support many other mechanisms too (e.g. Systemd Nspawn) but currently everything assumes the image is specified in OCI format.